 Portals Nous, with its exclusive hillside neighbourhoods and swanky yacht marina, has become one of the most in-demand property hotspots on the island.

 After Golf Santa Ponsa was established, property in Santa Ponsa enjoyed significant interest and hasn’t stopped since.
 The area has seen more than three decades of investment and is chosen by many as a place to buy a holiday apartment or villa.
 The property landscape is varied, but luxury villas with sea or golf views are preferred, and even more so the higher-up they are in areas like Nova Santa Ponsa.

-In the Southwest of Mallorca, the Santa Ponsa area has become the region with most transactions and highest turnover, making it a hot-spot for investment.
+In the Southwest of Mallorca, the Santa Ponsa area has become the area with the most transactions and highest turnover, making it a hot spot for investment.

 The property market in Port Andratx is synonymous with luxury in Mallorca.
 It signifies exclusivity and promises a good return on investment.

 Famous for being a small holiday resort, Camp de Mar in recent years has undergone a radical change thanks to its increase in new-builds.
 In surrounding areas like Biniorella, major developments are being built using only the best minds in architecture and design.
 Therefore, the style of property is predominantly modern, meaning buyers looking for something striking will do well to look in Camp de Mar.

 Camp de Mar has become a hotspot on the island for high-end properties, from modern Mediterranean-inspired homes through to gated villas and apartments.

 Designed by French architect Phillipe Starck, Port Adriano is one of the most high-profile places in Mallorca.
 Its cosmopolitan community live spread between apartment complexes and luxury villas – some of which are found in gated premises.
 The most expensive places are found in Cap Adriano, home to just a cluster of multi-million euro villas.
 It is one of the most sought-after addresses on the island and synonymous of luxury living.